-All our suppliers and service providers are required to agree to, or acknowledge, the Aspen Code of Conduct for suppliers and service providers when entering into new commercial agreements with us, thereby ensuring that human rights are respected throughout our value chain
+All our suppliers and service providers are required to agree to, or acknowledge the Aspen Code of Conduct for Suppliers and Service Providers when entering into new commercial agreements with us, thereby ensuring that human rights are respected throughout our value chain.

-We encourage employees and external stakeholders to report any breaches or suspected breaches of our Code of Conduct, including any possible human rights abuses or infringements in terms of our whistleblowers' standard operating procedure.
-An independently monitored whistleblowing hotline, Deloitte's Tip-Offs Anonymous, is operated to ensure that these incidents are brought to the Company's attention and these tip-offs can be made on an anonymous basis.
+We encourage employees and external stakeholders to report any breaches or suspected breaches of our Code of Conduct, including any possible human rights abuses or infringements in terms of the Aspen Whistleblowing Policy.
+As such, Aspen provides access to the Deloitte's Tip-Offs Anonymous Hotline, which is an independently monitored whistle-blowing hotline (including facilities to email anonymous tip-offs reports or log them online).
+This facility ensures that tip-offs are brought to management's attention and are investigated.
 All reported incidents are formally recorded and reported to the Social & Ethics Committee for consideration.